 The City of Bainbridge Island has a history of leadership in sustainable practices including:

-In January 2020, the charge for a retailer’s paper bags will increase from five cents to eight cents to be consistent with the charge in the rest of Kitsap County, as authorized by Ordinance 2019-30.
+In January 2020, the charge for a retailer’s paper bags increased from five cents to eight cents to be consistent with the charge in the rest of Kitsap County as authorized by Ordinance 2019-30.
 In 2012, Ordinance 2012-06, the city approved the Single Use Carry Out Bag Ordinance (commonly known as the "plastic bag ban").

 - Single-use plastic carry out bags are prohibited.
 This includes all plastic bags less than 2.25-milometers thick provided at check out or point of sale.